chapel-lang/chapel/doc/release/multilocale.rst

   A limited portion of memory is available and optimized for fastest remote memory access large
-  As with fast, but a larger amount of memory is availble for communication
+  As with fast, but a larger amount of memory is available for communication

 Current defaults are: